Cuauhtlatoatzin/indigenous-peoples-history/README.md

 # Research Related to Indigenous Peoples Of The So Called Americas

-This is an attempt at documenting a full chronology of the so called "Americas" since the first settlement up to 250000 years ago.
+This is an attempt at documenting a full chronology of the so called "Americas" up to 500000 years ago.
 Below is a timeline for the entire continent not constrained to any particular modern day country -- because modern day country borders are completely artificial and lifeless.
-They take no account of how people live on the geography of the Earth, they were established by colonization by extractive empire which set the course for the destruction of countless ecosystems and ways of life.
+Modern borders take no account of how people live on the geography of the Earth, they were established by colonization by extractive empire which set the course for the destruction of countless ecosystems and ways of life.

 Any Wikipedia articles are placeholders until more research is done to gather primary and secondary sources.